vRP-framework/vRP/README.md

 -- path: lua file path without extension module(rsc, path)

--- create an async returner
--- return returner (r:wait(), r(...))
+-- create an async returner (require a Citizen thread) -- return returner (r:wait(), r(...)) async()
-async()

 -- CLIENT and SERVER globals
 -- booleans to known the side of the script
 ```

+Any function making usage of `async()` require a Citizen thread if not already in one.
+Citizen will throw an error if you're not in one.

 #### Proxy